-Forest is an important part of Finnish identity.
-Whether it is a place for solitary, for a morning run, for family and friends to enjoy the nature or for berry and mushroom picking, Finns find their own special place in the forest.
+Forest is an important part of Finnish identity (There’s a museum for forests in Finland!).
+Whether it is a place for solitary, for a morning run, for family and friends to enjoy nature or for berry and mushroom picking, Finns find their own special place in the forest.
 Forests are an important industry in Finland as well, as they are called the “green gold” of Finland (vihreä kulta in Finnish).
 For a country with only five million of the population living on a land of 338,145 sq km, it is no doubt that Finnish people’s life with nature is closely knitted.

 After the screening of the documentary, Into the forest I go, the director, Anu Kuivalainen walked to the front of the theater.
 It was then that I noticed that she was one of the characters in the film.
 My friend said it was as if she just walked out from the screen into the audience.
 She warmly answered the audience’s questions and she gave the audience a question in return that impressed me the most.